TheresAFewConors/CloudSweep/README.md

    <img src="./images/whitelist.PNG" width="400">
 </div>

-## Setup Instructions
+## Setup
 1. Create a new OAuth2 Application
 2. Copy the Client Secret and App (client) ID.
 3. Copy the Tenant ID.
 4. Put the Client Secret, Client ID and Tenant ID into the ./config/config.json file.
+5. Assign permissions as listed in the [Permissions section](#notes).
-5. Run the application from an administrative PowerShell window.
+6. Run the application from an administrative PowerShell window.
-6. The first time you run the tool you will receive multiple "Unknown Application" via the OAuth2 analysis.
+7. The first time you run the tool you will receive multiple "Unknown Application" via the OAuth2 analysis.
 Copy the application ID into the whitelist.json file to remove these entries from being analyzed in future for known-good applications.

 ## Usage
 Each of the individual scripts can be run independently depending on your specific needs.
 To run all scripts together: